-McDonald comments: “Japan has a rapidly-aging society with a very high unemployment rate, which can make hiring a challenge, especially staff with strong English skills.
+McDonald comments: “Japan has a rapidly-aging society with a very low unemployment rate, which can make hiring a challenge, especially staff with strong English skills.
 There also exists several regulatory and licensing requirements, depending on the industry, that many companies may not face in their own jurisdictions.

 “These headaches can be varied and complex – but are not insurmountable, so long as local expertise can be procured.
 For example, many legal and banking processes still rely on traditional methods such as seals, original certificates and hard copies of notarised documents, which adds to the administrative burden.
 An unwary foreign firm can find adaptation to these processes extremely difficult.”

 Walker continues: “One of the main challenges for companies looking at doing business in Japan is that competition can be fierce, especially if your market is reasonably well served by other local providers.
 There are language, business and cultural challenges too but luckily for Shadow, we had support from our Japanese distributor, Nihon Binary, and the Department of International Trade (DIT) through various language, culture and distance barriers.”

 Despite the positive business relationship and a commitment to strengthen trade ties between the nations, there are many different challenges for British companies looking at expanding their operations into Japan.